MOVIE RECCOS, MOVIES

 Image Source: IMDb.com

-Adapted by Lynch from the book by Barry Gifford, Wild at Heart is an engrossing tale of a passionate affair between urban cowboy Sailor Ripley (Nicolas Cage) and Lula Fortune (Laura Dern).
-The lovers do not hesitate to ostentatiously display their passion for each other at the slightest opportunity.
-However, Lula’s psychopathic mother, Marietta (Diane Ladd), disapproves of the relationship and her bizarre attitude initiates the dramatic events of the film.
+Adapted by David Lynch from Barry Gifford’s novel, Wild at Heart tells the engrossing tale of a passionate affair between the rebellious Sailor Ripley (Nicolas Cage) and the free-spirited Lula Fortune (Laura Dern).
+The couple openly displays their fiery love at every opportunity, much to the disapproval of Lula’s psychopathic mother, Marietta (Diane Ladd), whose erratic behavior sets the film’s dramatic events into motion.

-Lynch creates a dark, violent world all around the characters of the film.
-Car crashes, robberies, betrayal, infidelity, sex, violence, and deaths form the major part of the plot.
-Wild at Heart won the Palme d’Or at the 1990 Cannes Film Festival, where the jury was headed by Italian filmmaker Bernardo Bertolucci.
-But a few years later French auteur Jean-Luc Godard severely criticized the film.
+Lynch crafts a dark, violent world filled with car crashes, robberies, betrayals, infidelity, sex, and death.
+These elements create a chaotic world that engulfs the star-crossed lovers.
+Wild at Heart won the prestigious Palme d’Or at the 1990 Cannes Film Festival under jury president Bernardo Bertolucci.
+However, years later, French auteur Jean-Luc Godard harshly criticized the film.

 8. The Elephant Man (1980)